 Away Clinic in Scottsdale, AZ -- Travel Vaccines

 Away Clinic in Scottsdale, Arizona is a travel clinic, providing vaccines for international travelers, including yellow fever, typhoid, Japanese encephalitis, and other hard-to-find vaccines.
 We keep all major travel vaccines in stock at all times.
 We also offer malaria prescriptions that can be filled at any Arizona pharmacy.
 Our highly-trained and experienced travel health nurse can tell you exactly what immunizations you need for any trip abroad.
-We also have locations in Chandler and Mesa, AZ.
+We also have a Chandler travel clinic.

 3260 North Hayden Road #210, Scottsdale, AZ 85251, USA

 Yellow fever certifications

 As an Arizona-state certified yellow fever vaccination clinic, Away Clinic is able to offer the yellow fever vaccine.
 This also means that Away Clinic can provide you with proof of yellow fever vaccination in the form of an internationally-recognized and accepted yellow vaccine card.
 This official vaccine card is necessary for entry into many African countries.
 Don't lose your yellow vaccine card!
 We recommend storing it in a safe place with your passport.
 We can also write yellow fever vaccine waivers for those over 60 years old, or who have medical contraindications.
 In addition to the yellow fever vaccine, Away Clinic offers typhoid, Japanese encephalitis and any other vaccine you may need for your trip abroad.
 Read more about yellow fever.

 How to get to our Scottsdale travel clinic